Gigaspaces/xap-docs/site-hugo/content/sbp/wan-gateway-pass-through-replication.markdown

 |wan-gateway-GB|GB|4366|
 |wan-space-GB|GB|4366|

-The internal architecture of the setup includes a clustered space and a Gateway, where each Gateway includes a Delegator and a Sink (click the thumbnail to enlarge):
+The internal architecture of the setup includes a clustered Space and a Ggateway, where each Ggateway includes a Ddelegator and a sink (click the thumbnail to enlarge):

 [<img src="/attachment_files/sbp/WAN_passthrough_arch.jpg" width="140" height="100">](/attachment_files/sbp/WAN_passthrough_arch.jpg)

-As a result of indirect delegation, the following scenario will take place once updates are written to the New York space:
+As a result of indirect delegation, the following scenario occurs after updates are written to the New York Space:

-1. All updates performed on the New York cluster are sent to local delegator
+1. All updates performed on the New York cluster are sent to the local delegator.
-2. Delegator directs Hong Kong traffic to London
+2. The delegator directs Hong Kong traffic to London.
-3. London sink will in turn push the updates to Hong Kong sink
+3. The London sink in turn pushes the updates to the Hong Kong sink.
-4. Hong Kong sink applies the updates on the local cluster
+4. The Hong Kong sink applies the updates on the local cluster.

 # Configuring Indirect Delegation

-The pass-through topology configuration is implemented through delegators across Hong-Kong and New York that are routed via London.
-This is achieved by setting the delegate-through property to London for delegation targets in Hong-Kong and New York.
-Notice that the in the HK and US do not need to have gateway lookups against each other in their configuration:
+The pass-through topology configuration is implemented through delegators across Hong Kong and New York that are routed via London.
+This is achieved by setting the delegate-through property to London for delegation targets in Hong Kong and New York.
+The HK and US do not need gateway lookups against each other in their configuration:

 {{%tabs%}}